mistofeden/mistofeden.github.io/posts/eic/_posts/2015-09-04-welcome-to-mist-of-eden.markdown

 Welcome to Mist Of Eden, a brand new webzine dedicated to providing the vaping community original and curated content covering the many different and diverse aspects of vaping.
+It also serves as my vaping-centric blog.
 Ever since I started vaping, which was about a year and a half ago, I dreamed of creating a publication just like this one whose focus is this marvelous social phenomena we call vaping.

 So who am I, you ask?
 My name is Jeffrey T. Schwartz (but please call me Jeff), and I am among other things here the Editor-in-Chief of Mist Of Eden -- but